gnzlbg/static_vector/README.md

 - should operator[] be noexcept(true) ?
 TODO: Ask Eric if he thinks this might conflict with proxy references in the future

+## TODO: Iterator invalidation

+### List of functions that can potentionally invalidate iterators and how

 ## Other

 - swap